60 Fun Facts About Animals You Probably Didn’t Know Before

 This “sea unicorn” is a double-take-worthy creature if there ever was one.
 And learning facts about narwhals doesn’t make them any less bizarre!
 In fact, get a load of this weird fact: The “horn” or “tusk” that makes them so famous is actually a tooth!
 It juts right through the male narwhal’s upper lip and reportedly plays a role in attracting a mate.
 Expand your knowledge of weird animal facts by learning about the strangest animal found in your state.

 These smiley Australian mammals are all over Instagram, but they’re more than a pretty face!
 The creatures are native to the western Australian island of Rottnest, a nature preserve where freshwater is scarce.
 Luckily, though, these little guys can survive for a full month without drinking water, mainly because their diet includes leaves and vegetation that contain a lot of moisture.
 Quokkas easily make our list of absolutely adorable wild animals that give puppies a run for their money.
+They are also known as happiest animal in the world.

 Though there are more than 100 different species of lemur, lemurs are considered among the most critically endangered mammals in the world due to their low overall number.
 Some of the most notable types of these Madagascar-dwelling creatures are the ring-tailed lemurs, whose tails are longer than their bodies, and the blue-eyed black lemur, which, according to the San Diego Zoo, is the only primate besides humans that can have blue eyes.